kojo-io/HTTP_Posted_File_Helper/README.md

 Nuget Link (https://www.nuget.org/packages/HttpPostedFileHelper/)

-This is a light weight library that helps in the posting of files to IIS Webserver by providing a helper class <code>FileHElper.cs</code> which contains overloaded methods <code>ProcessFile()</code> which reduces the boilerplate in posting files.
+This is a light weight library that helps in the posting of files to IIS Webserver by providing a helper class <code>FileHElper.cs</code> which contains overloaded methods <code>ProcessFile()</code> & <code>ProcessFileAsync()</code>which reduces the boilerplate in posting files.

 **Installing..**<br>
 <code>  PM> Install-Package HttpPostedFileHelper </code>